 Let’s assume that regardless of how you feel about early retirement and all the promises it holds, you take the plunge.
 What does your pyramid look like now?
 Have you truly elevated yourself up a level, or simply replaced old needs with new ones?
 Or more troubling, have you not changed your situation at all, or made it worse, unintentionally backsliding a level (or two)?

 Okay.
 Okay.
-This is, granted, a Fisher Price hierarchy of needs, but it’s MY hierarchy and I’m sticking with it.
+This is, granted, a Fisher-Price version of the classic Maslow’s Hierarchy of Needs, but it’s MY pyramid, and I’m sticking with it.
 We’re going to take a leap of faith that early retirement presents a separate set of needs after financial independence goals have been met.

 On the other hand, if you’ve established lucrative side hustles and have stashed a significant amount of coin away, then the Money part is an easier rung to climb.
 The Health equation comes next.
 Healthcare is not a public good.
 Far from it.
 Better to have your insurance coverage figured out and better yet, have some healthy habits to keep you humming along.
 Now, go pick up a copy of Blue Zones and call me in the morning.